VCU-CS-Capstone/cs-capstone-2024-25-cs-capstone-2024-25-github-repo-set-up-0000---Capstone-Template/README.md

 # *Tenant Self-Service Portal*
 ## *Capital One*
-## *"Problem statement - “As a platform tenant, I need to be able to use a web portal to selfservice my needs like use case registration, data mapping creation and updation, batch process tracking, document lifecycle tracking without needing to go to a platform engineer”*
+## *Problem statement - “As a platform tenant, I need to be able to use a web portal to selfservice my needs like use case registration, data mapping creation and updation, batch process tracking, document lifecycle tracking without needing to go to a platform engineer”*
  1. Students have created a website with self-service capabilities.
  a.
 This will give students the opportunity to build a website based on a suggested tech stack and learn about multi-tenant platform management and various intricacies that go into an enterprise platform.
  2. Storage and usage of the configuration data.